 Utility bills let you build a long credit history and improve your credit score.
 They can also help reduce the risk of identity theft if you pay them with paper checks rather than plastic.
-Plus, utility bills are usually more stable than other types of debt like student loans or car payments; so they’re typically less risky to be carrying on your balance sheet. you can boost credit score with utility bills payments. you can use utility bills to raise credit score and that also improve your credit history.
+Plus, utility bills are usually more stable than other types of debt like student loans or car payments; so they’re typically less risky to be carrying on your balance sheet. you can boost your credit score with utility bill payments. you can use utility bills to raise your credit score and that also improves your credit history.

 Are Utility Bills Reported to Credit Bureaus?